amberstarlight/website/src/blog/posts/2026/browser-extensions.md

    use an adblocking tool [(source)][1a].
 Make it this one.

 2. [User-Agent Switcher][2] by ntninja.
-Most of the time, if a website doesn't support Linux or Chrome, you can change your User-Agent to pretend you're on a supported platform.
+Most of the time, if a website doesn't support Linux or Firefox, you can change your User-Agent to pretend you're on a supported platform.
 This isn't _always_ going to work, but most websites just check the User-Agent string, so spoofing it will bypass these checks.